microsoft/vscode-docs/api/get-started/your-first-extension.md

 - In `package.json`, VS Code also finds a **[Contribution Point](/api/references/contribution-points)**: the `Hello Code` command with id `extension.helloCode`.
 - `Hello Code` command becomes available in the [Command Palette](/docs/getstarted/userinterface#_command-palette).
 - You run the `Hello Code` command.
-- The extension is activated.
+- The extension is activated:
   - The `activate` function in `our/extension.js` is invoked.
   - `vscode.commands.registerCommand('extension.helloCode', callback)` registers the `extension.helloCode` command.
   - The extension calls the command callback that uses `vscode.window.showInformationMessage` **[vscode API](/api/references/vscode-api)**.
 - The message `Hello Code` appears.

 This is a long list!
-Don't worry — in the following section, [Extension Anatomy](/api/getting-started/extension-anatomy), we'll explain these concepts in detail:
+Don't worry — in the [Extension Anatomy](/api/getting-started/extension-anatomy) section, we'll explain these concepts in detail:

 - Extension Host
 - [Activation Events](/api/references/activation-events)